-- Score, Progress Bar, and Streak: These help you keep track of your accuracy and progress.
+Score, Progress Bar, and Streak: These help you track your accuracy and progress.

-- Notes Move Across the Screen: You'll never lose your place in the guitar tab, because instead of having to scroll down the page to see more notes, the notes will scroll to you as you play!
+Notes Move Across the Screen: You'll never lose your place in the tab again, because you don't have to scroll down for more notes — the notes scroll to you as you play.
 You can't move on to the next note until you play the current one correctly.

-- Live Fret Diagram: One of the challenges of reading a guitar tab is translating a fret number into a physical position on the fretboard.
-You can toggle a live fret diagram, which helps you visually compare where your fingers currently are to where they should be.
+Live Fret Diagram: One of the challenges of reading a guitar tab is translating a fret number into a physical position on the fretboard.
+In Ultimate Guitar Hero, you can toggle a live fret diagram, which helps you visually compare where your fingers currently are to where they should be.

-Ultimate Guitar Hero received lots of positive and constructive feedback from members of our class and the larger MIT community.
+Ultimate Guitar Hero received lots of praise from our class and from the MIT community!
 Where could we take it next?
 Here are some features we had in mind:

-Right now, the game filters out special features of guitar tabs, like hammer ons, pull offs, slides, and string bends.
-The next move would be to add support for these features to more accurately represent the guitar tabs that players wish to learn.
+Right now, the game filters out special indicators on guitar tabs, like hammer ons, pull offs, slides, and string bends.
+A next move would be to add support for these indicators to more accurately represent the guitar tabs that players wish to learn.

 The game is currently designed to work with a MIDI guitar — could we extend it to work with any guitar, possibly through the use of microphone input and audio analysis?